 So, what exactly is tubal ligation?
 This surgical procedure involves a woman’s fallopian tubes being cut, clamped or blocked, preventing eggs from traveling down to the uterus.
-Not only that, a tubal ligation also blocks sperm from traveling along the tube to meet the egg.
+Not only that, but a tubal ligation also prevents sperm from traveling along the tube to meet the egg.

 However, there is no guarantee that tubal ligation reversal will work.
 Success rates for pregnancy after a tubal ligation reversal range between 70% and 80%.
 [1

-There are also several possible side effects and possible complications that could occur during and after the tubal ligation operation.
-Although tubal ligation is an effective way of preventing pregnancy, in no way does tubal ligation protect against sexually transmitted diseases, which is why safety measures will still be necessary if a patient enjoys a high-risk sexual life — which would be any sex with a partner of unknown STD status.
+There are also several possible side effects and potential complications that could occur during and after the tubal ligation operation.
+Although tubal ligation is an effective way of preventing pregnancy, tubal ligation does not protect against sexually transmitted diseases.
+Safety measures (use of condoms) is still necessary if you enjoy a high-risk sexual life or having sexual intercourse with a partner of unknown STD status.

 Tubal Ligation: Statistical Data

 More than 700,000 tubal ligation procedures are performed each year in the United States, and almost 50 percent are performed right after a woman gives birth.
 Eleven million US women between 15 and 44 years of age rely on sterilization, and more than 190 million couples worldwide use surgical sterilization.
 Tubal ligation apparently represents a very safe and reliable method of permanent birth control.